exterm/exterm.github.io/content/pages/services.md

 ![Looking into the sunset over the port of Hamburg, Germany](assets/services/header.jpg)

 Hi!
-I'm Philip Mueller.
+I'm Philip Theus (prev.
+Mueller).
 I help shape complex systems to be easy to maintain and extend.
 With tons of experience tackling hard problems in software and a leading role in modularizing Shopify's monolith, I bring a wealth of knowledge in the architecture and collaborative creation of software.

 ## Recent Events